Francis Scott Key Bridge collapse: Background

 Dali, though larger than most earlier ships, carries less than half the cargo of today's largest container ships.
 Bigger ships can cause bigger disasters, such as the 1,300 ft Taiwanese-flagged vessel Ever Given in the 2021 Suez Canal obstruction.

 The Francis Scott Key Bridge was a steel arch-shaped continuous truss bridge, the second-longest in the United States and third-longest in the world.
 Opened in 1977, the 1.6 mi bridge ran northeast from Hawkins Point, Baltimore, to Sollers Point in Dundalk in Baltimore County, Maryland.
 Before being damaged, it carried Interstate 695, a beltway around Baltimore; its four lanes (two in each direction) were used by some 34,000 vehicles each day, including 3,000 trucks, many of which hauled hazardous materials barred from the two harbor tunnels.

 The bridge crossed one of the busiest shipping routes in the United States: the lower Patapsco River, which connects the Port of Baltimore to the Chesapeake Bay and the Atlantic Ocean.
 In 2023, the port handled more than 444,000 passengers and 52.3 million tons of foreign cargo valued at $80 billion.
 It was the second-largest U.S. port for coal, and had been the leading port for automobiles and light trucks for 13 straight years, handling more than 847,000 vehicles in 2023.
 It employed 15,000 people and indirectly supported 140,000 others, annually helping to generate $3.3 billion in wages and salaries, $2.6 billion in business revenue, and $400 million in state and local tax revenue.

-MV Dali is a container ship registered in Singapore, and at the time of the collision (in maritime terms, allision (Note: A crash between two moving vessels is a collision; a crash between a moving vessel and a stationary object, such as a bridge, is an allision.
+MV Dali is a container ship registered in Singapore, and at the time of the collision (Note: A crash between two moving vessels is a collision; a crash between a moving vessel and a stationary object, such as a bridge, is an allision.
 Maritime law treats the two differently: in the latter, the moving vessel is generally presumed to be at fault.
-This usually makes it easier to prove liability, shortening post-crash legal wrangling.)) was operated by Synergy Marine Group and owned by Grace Ocean Private Ltd, both based in Singapore.
+This usually makes it easier to prove liability, shortening post-crash legal wrangling.) was operated by Synergy Marine Group and owned by Grace Ocean Private Ltd, both based in Singapore.
 A Neopanamax vessel completed in 2015, Dali has a length of 300 m, a 48 m beam, and a 12.2 m draft.
 Danish shipping company Maersk chartered Dali upon its delivery.
-Once in service, Dali had undergone 27 inspections at ports globally, including two in 2023: one in June in San Antonio, Chile, where a fuel-pressure gauge was repaired, and the second in September by the U.S. Coast Guard in New York, which found no problems.
+Once in service, Dali underwent 27 inspections at ports globally, including two in 2023: one in June in San Antonio, Chile, where a fuel-pressure gauge was repaired, and the second in September by the U.S. Coast Guard in New York, which found no problems.